 ALUMNA / ALUMNUS / ALUMNI

 Any individual who attended Brookdale is considered an alumna/us.
 Alumnus refers to an individual male, alumna refers to a female.
-Alumni generally refers to a group of males, (alumnae for females) but can be used to refer to a group composed of men and women.
+Alumni generally refers to a group of males (alumnae for females), but is also used to refer to a group composed of men and women.

 AWARDS AND SCHOLARSHIPS

 The first reference to any college award should be spelled out in full.
 In subsequent references, you can use the terms “scholarship” or “award.”

 The Walter E. Grove, Jr. Scholarship was awarded to Jane Smith.
 The scholarship was announced on ….

 Spell out and capitalize the name of a certificate if it is the official name.

 Tom Davis received his Toyota T-10 Certificate at Brookdale.